zitadel/zitadel/docs/docs/concepts/architecture/solution.md

 As our storage layer (CockroachDB) relies on Raft, it is recommended to operate odd numbers of storage nodes to prevent "split brain" problems.
 Hence our reference design for Kubernetes is to have three application nodes and three storage nodes.

-> If you are using a serverless offering like Google Cloud Run you can scale ZTIADEL from 0 to 1000 Pods without the need of deploying the node across multiple availability zones.
+> If you are using a serverless offering like Google Cloud Run you can scale ZITADEL from 0 to 1000 Pods without the need of deploying the node across multiple availability zones.

 :::info
 CockroachDB needs to be configured with locality flags to proper distribute data over the zones